GrokeV/uploader-downloader/README.md

 Don't forget to install node_modules
 `npm install`

+Also you might need to create a directory `files`

 # Setting passcode for uploading
 open `.env` file and change `PASSCODE=0000` to whatever you want